julsterobias/codecorun-woo-discount-rules/readme.txt

 * User has meta value(s)
 * User has role(s)
 * URL has parameter(s)

+Features (FULL VERSION):

+* "And" or "Or" conditional operation

 For more details about the plugin visit our site [codecorun](https://codecorun.com/ "Codecorun Coupon Discount Rules")